-Once your application has been assessed and a suitable lender chosen, you will be told the details of the product on offer and given full details.
+Once your application has been assessed and a suitable lender chosen, you will be provided with a quote.

-At this point, a formal application can be made, and supporting information must be sent to the lender to allow them to fully assess the proposal.
+At this point, a formal application can be made, and supporting information must be sent to the lender to allow them to fully assess your application.